Push Providers Integration

 Novu offers two ways of adding device tokens to a subscriber's profile:

-You can pass the device tokens in the channels array of the subscriber object when triggering a workflow.
+You can pass the device tokens in the channels array of the subscriber field when triggering a workflow.
 Novu automatically updates the subscriber's profile with these tokens before sending the message.
 Here is an example with FCM:

 import { Novu } from '@novu/api';